 5. Once all the details are properly filled, Click on Next: Frontends> Button.

-6. On Frontends configuration page, select Frontend IP address type as Public, and for Public IP address field, click on Add New.
-We'll be adding a new Public IP address that will get attached to this AAG.
+6. On Frontends configuration page, select Frontend IP address type as Public, and for Public IP address field, Select existing Public IP Address or Click on Add New to create new Public IP address for AAG.
+We'll be selecting existing Public IP address that will get attached to this AAG.

-8. Once the new Public IP is created, click on Next: Backends > button
+8. Once appropriate Public IP is selected/created, click on Next: Backends > button

 9. In the Backends page, click on "Add a backend pool".

-11. These IP addresses for Target web servers are the VMs residing in Azure Private Cloud Infrastructure in AVS.
+11. These IP addresses for Target web servers are the VMs residing in Azure Private Cloud Infrastructure in Azure VMware Solution.
 The vCenter view of VMs that are configured as the target above looks like the image below.

 12. Once everything looks good, Click on Next: Configuration > button.